Cobbler (v3.3.7) Windows Deployment Guide

 Tips & Troubleshooting

-• Specifially, the ipxe-x86_64.efi bootloader would fail to “initialize devices” and even though using the ipxe-snponly-x86_64.efi bootloader instead would load properly, the PXE client VM would usually just hang when downloading on of the WinPE files (i.e. wimboot, boot.sdi, bootmgr.exe, bcd, winpe.wim)
+• Specifially, the ipxe-x86_64.efi bootloader would fail to “initialize devices” and even though using the ipxe-snponly-x86_64.efi bootloader would load properly, the PXE client VM would usually just hang when downloading one of the WinPE files (i.e. wimboot, boot.sdi, bootmgr.exe, bcd, winpe.wim)

-• Tried several troubleshooting steps and could not get a consisten fix:
+• Tried several troubleshooting steps and could not get a consistent fix:

 • Tried different virtual network adapters.

-• Using the “Paravirtualized Network (virtio-net)” adapter did resove this issue with the iPXE boot process and load into the WinPE/wimboot image successfully, but then did not detect any network adapters and failed to begin Window Setup, and further troubleshooting would be beyond the scope of this guide.
+• Using the “Paravirtualized Network (virtio-net)” adapter did resove this issue with the iPXE boot process and load into the WinPE/wimboot image successfully, but then did not detect any network adapters and failed to begin Windows Setup; further troubleshooting would be beyond the scope of this guide.

 • Tried installing the appropriate VirtualBox Extensions for my version of VB.

-• Disabled Memory Isolation in Windows Security on VirtualBox Host.
+• Disabled Memory Isolation in Windows Security (and other security options) on VirtualBox Host.

 • Tried with and without “Virtual Machine Platform” and “Windows Hypervisor Platform” Windows Features installed/enabled.

-• Found no relevant entries/errors in VirtualBox VM logs and nothing abnormal in Cobbler server logs (HTTP, TFTP, DHCP).
+• Found no relevant entries/errors in VirtualBox VM logs (debug logs enabled) or Windows Event Viewer and nothing abnormal in Cobbler server logs (HTTP, TFTP, DHCP).

-• A live Windows OS installation can be converted from MBR (legacy-BIOS) to GPT (UEFI) via powershell commands, which can be used as a workaround for compatibility with VirtualBox VM UEFI firmware
+• A live Windows 10 installation can be easily converted from MBR (legacy-BIOS) to GPT (UEFI) via powershell commands, which can be used as a workaround for compatibility with VirtualBox UEFI firmware

 • The smb linux service used to host the installation files for the PXE client on the Cobbler server would be unresponsive during some installations, primarily when running the startnet.cmd script on the PXE client to start Windows Setup, which caused the installation to stall and error-out occasionally.